emipa606/ColdDesertNights/README.md

 Provides a way to configure the temperature difference between day and night for each biome - including the function used to determine the speed the temperature rises when the sun comes up, and how quickly it falls when the sun goes down.

-Each biome can be configured individually, [u]by default, they will all be normal vanilla RimWorld settings[/u], however, each can have:
+Each biome can be configured individually, <ins>by default, they will all be normal vanilla RimWorld settings</ins>, however, each can have:
 - The temperature function changed between one of three settings: Vanilla, Flatter, Flattest; see the graph and Excel image for more information.
 - The temperature difference between night and day set (in degrees Celsius)
 - The temperature offset from normal (in degrees Celsius) in case you want to make a biome warmer or colder.